perllb/ctg-seqonly/README.md

 # ctg-seqonly

-Demux + QC of NGS Illumina run
+The ctg-seqonly pipeline performs demultiplexing and QC of NGS Illumina runs

-Nextflow + Singularity
+Based on Nextflow + Singularity

 ## Input files